graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 With the help of Spring for GraphQL features, we were able to achieve this with only a few lines of code.

 ## Further reading
+### Book
+If you want to learn more, we have written a book! [**GraphQL with Java and Spring**](https://leanpub.com/graphql-java) includes everything you need to know to build a production ready GraphQL service with Spring for GraphQL.

+Learn first-hand from the founder of GraphQL Java and co-author of Spring for GraphQL.
+The book is suitable for beginners and also includes advanced topics for intermediate readers.
+The book is available on [Leanpub](https://leanpub.com/graphql-java) and [Amazon](https://www.amazon.com/GraphQL-Java-Spring-Andreas-Marek-ebook/dp/B0C96ZYWPF/).

 ### Sample source code
 The source code for this tutorial can be found on [GitHub](https://github.com/graphql-java/tutorials).